-Invasive species are plants and animals not native to B.C. or outside their natural distribution area.
-They can spread rapidly, outcompete and predate on native species, dominate natural and managed areas, and alter biological communities.
-Invasive species can negatively impact B.C.'s environment, people and economy.
+Invasive species are plants or animals that are not native to the province, or are outside of their natural distribution.
+Invasive species negatively impact British Columbia’s environment, people and/or economy.

 - Read the indicator reports on the status of invasive species in B.C.

 - Learn about species and ecosystems at risk

 By monitoring and taking action we can eliminate new invasive species introductions while populations are still localized and relatively small.